 As of 2018, the bond-funded State Preservation Grant (SPG) program is on hiatus.
 RIHPHC awarded State Preservation Grants for capital preservation projects at museums, cultural art centers, and public historic sites located in historic structures in 2003-07 and 2015-2017.
 No funds for this program are available at this time.

-Background: In 2002 and 2004, the voters of Rhode Island approved bond issues to establish a historic preservation grant program operated by the Rhode Island Historical Preservation & Heritage Commission (“RIHPHC” or “the Commission”) to fund capital preservation for renovation projects at public historic sites, museums, and cultural art centers located in historic structures in the State of Rhode Island.
-These guidelines and instructions are based on regulations adapted by the Commission and provide information on the review, evaluation, award, and administration of these grants.
+In 2002, 2004, and 2014, Rhode Island voters approved bond issues to fund a historic preservation grant program operated by the Rhode Island Historical Preservation & Heritage Commission to fund capital preservation for renovation projects at public historic sites, museums, and cultural art centers located in historic structures in the State of Rhode Island.